Skip to main content

 .catch((err: AxiosError) => {

-// if the request failed but the response is not only an error
+// if the request failed but the response is not just an error

 // it will contain flow data which can be used to display error messages